bdsim-collaboration/mac_geant4/README.md

  * Update `.github/workflows/main.yaml`
  * Tag
  * Push (inc tag)
- * Create release to trigger build and artifact creation

-Workflows run on tag and will create a release and upload artifacts
+Workflows run on push and will create a release and upload artifacts